fedecan-ca/fedecan.ca/docs/en/index.md

 layout: home

 hero:
-  name: "Fedecan"
+  name: 'Fedecan'
-  text: "Discover a new way to connect online"
+  text: 'Discover a new way to connect online'
   tagline: We can help you join a growing network of federated social media that prioritizes community over profit
   actions:
     - theme: brand